philrz/super/docs/tutorials/super-for-jq.md

 you have no idea what the expected data type of `b` will be.
 Maybe it's another number?
 Or maybe a string?
 Or maybe an array or an embedded object?

-`zq` and ZSON don't have this problem because every value (even `null`) is comprehensively typed.
-However, `zq` in fact must deal with this thorny problem when reading JSON and converting it to Zed's super-structure.
+`super` and JSUP don't have this problem because every value (even `null`) is comprehensively typed.
+However, `super` in fact must deal with this thorny problem when reading JSON and converting it to super-structured data.

-This is where you might have to spend a little bit of time coding up the right `zq` logic to disentangle a JSON mess.
-But once the data is cleaned up, you can leave it in a Zed format and not worry again.
+This is where you might have to spend a little bit of time coding up the right query logic to disentangle a JSON mess.
+But once the data is cleaned up, you can leave it in a super-structured format and not worry again.

-To do so, the [fuse operator](../language/operators/fuse.md) comes in handy.
+To do so, the [`fuse` operator](../language/operators/fuse.md) comes in handy.
 Let's say you have this sequence of data:
 ```
 {a:1,b:null}